KyleScharnhorst/firefox-ext-faceit-team-match-copier/README.md

 https://www.faceit.com/en/teams/30dd56ee-d645-4cd7-a7ca-e2ce5b7eddd8/leagues

 clicking the extension button on the toolbar will copy the matches for the current season.
-You will have to click to other season's and copy again.
+You will have to click to other seasons and copy again.

 With that data you can paste it into another application.
 I'll make one and link it here.
 TODO.